0x1ooo/troddy2ray/README.md

             "your_domain"
         ]
         ```
-    - In line `61`, change `email` as your preferr for certificate application:
+    - In line `61`, change `email` to what your prefer for certificate requesting & auto renewal:
         ``` json
         "email": "your@email.com",
         ```